wesbos/beginner-javascript-notes/notes/Module 2 Functions.md

 }
 ```

-Refresh the page to check that it still works (it does!).
-It still works in the same way, now we just have made it an anonymous function and stored it in a variable.
+Refresh the page to check that it still works, which it should.
+All we have done if turned it into an anonymous function and stored it in a variable.

-Now we will go ahad and convert that function over to an arrow function.
+### Different Ways to Write Arrow Functions

-There are a couple of different ways we can do that, which we will go over now.
+Let's convert it to an arrow function now, which we can do a few different ways.

 Instead of writing the word function, we will delete it like so: